webix-hub/docs/data/desktop/dimensions.md

 Dynamic sizing ensures adequate visibility of components regardless of screen size and makes them dynamically respond to changing window dimensions.

-By default, dynamic sizing is true for components that feature no sizing of its own and are not placed into any sized HTML container.
+By default, dynamic sizing is true for components that feature no sizing of their own and are not placed into any sized HTML container.
 Such components take space of the entire screen and are resized as the browser window resizes.

 To enable dynamic sizing in other situations, take the following steps: